 Registrants joining the register part way through the cycle need to gain one CPD point for each full month that they are on the register and at least half of the total number of points need to be interactive.
-For example, if a registrant were to join on 1 September 2022, they would need to obtain 28 CPD points by 31 December 2024.
+For example, if a dispensing optician or optometrist registrant were to join on 1 September 2025, they would need to obtain 28 CPD points by 31 December 2027.